Criteria Development Guidance for Estuarine and Coastal Marine Waters Fact Sheet

 After review of the submitted significant scientific information, EPA may publish a revised document or publish a notice indicating its decision not to revise the document.
 EPA is also committed to updating the document in the future as new scientific information becomes available.

-Copies of the complete document, Nutrient Criteria Technical Guidance Manual: Estuarine and Coastal Marine Waters can be obtained from EPA's National Service Center for Environmental Publications (NSCEP).
+Copies of the complete document, Nutrient Criteria Technical Guidance Manual: Estuarine and Coastal Marine Waters (PDF) (362 pp, K, About PDF) can be obtained from EPA's National Service Center for Environmental Publications (NSCEP).